mahdiabdollahpour/Neural-Dialogue-System/README.md

 #### TO DO

-Using state_is_tuple in char level
+- [ ] Using state_is_tuple in char level

-printing number of trainable parameter ==> done
+- [x] printing number of trainable parameter

-running word level with new changes
+- [ ] running word level with new changes

-using estimator
+- [ ] using estimator

-converting string data to indexes takes long
+- [ ] converting string data to indexes takes long

-code is dirty I've got to clean it
+- [ ] code is dirty I've got to clean it

-saving is not handled in seq2seq ==> done
+- [x] saving is not handled in seq2seq